Amphetamine addiction signs, symptoms, and treatments

-Amphetamine addiction is the continuous use of amphetamines despite adverse effects on a person’s health and well-being.
+Amphetamine addiction is the continuous use of amphetamines despite its adverse effects on health and well-being.
 Otherwise known as stimulant use disorder, there are several ways of identifying the addiction.

-The symptoms of amphetamine addiction include the use of amphetamines in larger doses or for longer periods, metabolic changes, insomnia, mood swings, and negative consequences on personal relationships.
+The symptoms of amphetamine addiction include the use of amphetamines in higher doses or for longer periods, metabolic changes, insomnia, mood swings, and negative consequences on personal relationships.

-The consequences of long-term amphetamine use may manifest in physical and psychological ways.
-The effects of amphetamine addiction include malnutrition, rapid heart rate, brain damage, increased levels of aggression, and amphetamine-induced psychosis.
+The effects of prolonged amphetamine use may manifest physically and psychologically.
+The effects of amphetamine addiction include malnutrition, rapid heart rate, cardiovascular diseases, increased levels of aggression, and amphetamine-induced psychosis.

 Amphetamine addiction refers to the development of physical and psychological dependence on any drug that belongs to the amphetamine class, such as dextroamphetamine, methamphetamine, and amphetamine.

-- Psychological factors: Having difficulties in managing negative emotions is associated with substance abuse.
-One may abuse amphetamines in an attempt to deal with mental health conditions such as depression, bipolar disorder, and schizophrenia.
+- Psychological factors: Mental health problems are generally associated with substance abuse.
+One may abuse amphetamines in an attempt to cope with stress, depression, bipolar disorder, and schizophrenia.

 - Physical effects: Amphetamine dependence has a wide array of effects on the body.
 The physical effects of amphetamine addiction include extreme weight loss, chest pain, skin problems, headache, nausea, tooth decay, tremors, and extreme exhaustion.
 These effects have a slower onset and longer duration.

-- Use of amphetamines in larger doses or for longer periods: Also called tolerance, chronic amphetamine use can make a person need more or larger doses of the substance to achieve the same pleasurable effect.
+- Use of amphetamines in higher doses or for longer periods: Also called tolerance, chronic amphetamine use can make a person need higher doses of the substance to achieve the same pleasurable effect.

-- Metabolic changes: Amphetamines can suppress one’s appetite and burn calories faster than usual.
-As a result, abuse of substances may result in weight loss.
+- Metabolic changes: Amphetamines can suppress appetite and burn calories faster than usual.
+Continuous abuse of substances may result in weight loss.

 - Insomnia: Amphetamines tend to increase certain types of brain chemical activity.
 This results in bursts of energy which make it difficult for the body and mind to remain quiet, causing disruptions in sleep patterns.

-- Mood swings: The main reason for an addict’s continued use of amphetamines is the temporarily elevated mood they experience immediately after taking the substance.
-The problem with this brief, heightened mood, however, is when the feelings of euphoria wear off and the user is left feeling worse.
+- Mood swings: The main reason for the continued use of amphetamines is the temporarily elevated mood experienced immediately after taking the substance.
+The problem with this brief, heightened mood, however, is when the feelings of euphoria subside and the user is left feeling worse.

 - A significant amount of time is spent on using the drug: As amphetamine use becomes a priority of the addicted person, a huge amount of their time will be allotted for seeking, using, and recovering from the aftereffects of the substance.